zzjjyyy/break-up-pipeline/README.md

 # Reproduction
-* If you want to skip compilation phase, we provide two versions for reproduction.
-* The first one is a docker image, which supports query split, optimal optimizer and original PostgreSQL.
-We compile the source code and place it in the docker image, you can pull the image by command "docker pull zhaojy20/query_split:v1".
-* The second one is PostgreSQL UDF "query_split.dll", which is a light-weight reproduction only for query split.
-We decribe them in detail below repectively.
-* However, we do not provide Join Order Benchmark in both versions because of size.
-To obtain JOB, please search gregrahn/join-order-benchmark in Github and install JOB according to their guidance.

-# Details for Docker Image
-* To start the image, you can use the command "docker run -it -p 5432:5432 query_split".
-* In the image cmd, you can use following command to start the PostgreSQL serever:" su - postgres", "cd /usr/local/pgsql/bin", "./pg_ctl -D ../data -l logfile start".
-Then, you can start PostgreSQL by "psql -U postgres" and password is 12345.
-Now, you have a PostgreSQL server listens on 5432 port.
-* The image we provide support both query split and optimal optimizer.
-You can change them by our new-desinged command.
-* By "switch to Optimal;", we switch the execution mode to our baseline "optimal optimizer".
-This mode only support the command decorated by "explain".
-For example, in this mode, you should iterate the same command "explain(analyze) SELECT ..." until the output plan stops changing.
-And by "set factor = XX (double);", you can change this factor.
-If factor < 1, we encourage optimzier to try new join order (we use 0.1 for most queries and 0.5 for some extremely large queries).
-The less factor is, the longer time is needed to obtain the optimal plan.
+* After compilation, you can reproduce the results in our paper.
 * Query split consists of two parts: query splitting algorithm and execution ordr decision.
 By command "switch to minsubquery;", "switch to relationshipcenter;" and "switch to entitycenter;", you change the query splitting algorithm.
 By command "switch to oc;"(cost(q)), "switch to or;"(row(q)), "switch to c_r;"(hybrid_row), "switch to c_rsq;"(hybrid_sqrt), "switch to c_rlg;"(hybrid_log) and "switch to global;" (global_sel), you change the execution ordr decision.
+Note that When you enter these commands, the database will return "ERROR: syntax error at or near "switch" at character 1", this is OK.
+Because PostgreSQL parser cannot identify these code correctly, however, the parameters are actually changed by our embedded code.
 * The command "explain" is not supported yet in query split.
 And query split is not support for non-SPJ query, such as outer join, except, etc.
 * By command "enable\disable DM;", you allow or disallow the physical opertor "DirectMap", which is an attempt for the improvement of merge join and hash join.
-* Note that When you enter these commands, the database will return "ERROR: syntax error at or near "switch" at character 1", this is OK.
-Because PostgreSQL parser cannot identify these code correctly, however, the parameters are actually changed by our embedded code.

 # Details for query_split.dll
 * query_split.dll only supports query split.